mcu-tools/mcuboot/docs/design.md

       signing error.
 This state behaves as State IV with the extra action of marking the image in the primary slot as "OK", to prevent further attempts to swap.

+### Resumed swaps

+If mcuboot determines that it is resuming an interrupted swap (i.e., a reset occurred mid-swap), it fully determines the operation to resume by reading the `swap type` field from the active trailer.
+The set of tables in the previous section are not necessary in the resume case.

 ## High-Level Operation